Graphs and dashboards

 In the Options section, the following options of the graphs can be changed:

-- Graph name - Scai generates the name of the graph automatically based on the columns selected
+- Graph name - Scai generates the name of the graph automatically based on the columns selected.
+The generated name can be changed here.

 - Records - number of records plotted, by default this number is 100, while maximum number supported by Scai is 5000